New York City Subway nomenclature: IRT

 The IRT was the contractor with the City of New York to operate the first subway line; by that time it was already leasing all the elevated railways in Manhattan.
-Unlike the BMT, the IRT had multiple long mainlines (eventually six of them) from which several branch lines extended into the Bronx, Queens and Brooklyn.
+Unlike the BMT, the IRT had multiple long mainlines from which several branch lines extended into the Bronx, Queens and Brooklyn.
 The IRT therefore named their services for these mainlines rather than their branches.
-The branch lines were mentioned on the destination signs instead, so that typical signage read Lexington Avenue Express to Woodlawn — Jerome and Utica Avenue — Brooklyn, meaning Woodlawn on the Jerome Avenue Line and Utica Avenue on the Brooklyn Line.
+The branch lines were referred to on the destination signs instead, so that typical signage read Lexington Avenue Express to Woodlawn — Jerome or Utica Avenue — Brooklyn, meaning Woodlawn on the Jerome Avenue Line and Utica Avenue on the Brooklyn Line.
 Where a service ended in downtown Manhattan, it simply carried the destination name, for example South Ferry or Chatham Square.

-The IRT subways used a logical numbering system, but the numbers were not used publicly until the R12 cars were introduced in 1948, under City management.
-Due to the lack of new IRT construction, this system has largely stayed intact to this day, with the only major changes being at the Brooklyn end.